cobaohieu/ASUS-K55VD-HACKINTOSH/README.md

-# How to install OS X Yosemite 10.10, OS X El Capital 10.11, macOS Sierra 10.12, macOS High Sierra 10.13 on Laptop ASUS K55VD
+# How to install OS X Yosemite 10.10, OS X El Capital 10.11, macOS Sierra 10.12, macOS High Sierra 10.13, macOS Mojave 10.14 on Laptop ASUS K55VD

 Make Laptop ASUS K55VD like Mac Book Pro 2012 late run real macOS.
 This is a working set of kexts and configurations for running OS X, macOS for laptop ASUS K55VD.